Neighbors Care Alliance (NCA)

 Neighbors Helping Neighbors

 The Neighbors Care Alliance (NCA) is a network of neighborhood volunteer programs with a shared mission of helping older adults thrive safely in their homes for as long as possible.
-The programs serve specific geographic areas, each is independently organized.
-Pima Council on Aging serves as the program administrator and provides tools to build infrastructure, volunteer training, opportunities for networking and access to community resources and mileage reimbursement.
-Volunteers support older adults through a variety of services which can include, transportation to medical appointments and shopping, running errands, meal delivery, phone calls and visits, light house and yard work and caregiver respite.
+The programs serve specific geographic areas, and each is independently organized.
+Pima Council on Aging serves as the program administrator and provides tools to build infrastructure, volunteer training, opportunities for networking, access to community resources, and mileage reimbursement.
+Volunteers support older adults through a variety of services which can include, transportation to medical appointments and shopping, running errands, meal delivery, phone calls and visits, light house and yard work, and caregiver respite.
 Neighbors connecting to neighbors reduces the social isolation many older adults face while helping to meet everyday needs.

 The NCA welcomes all interested volunteers and neighborhood programs to the network.
-Through participation in the Alliance your neighborhood program will build a vast network of resources and support building a safety net for older adults.
+Through participation in the Neighbors Care Alliance your neighborhood program will build a vast network of resources and support, building a safety net for older adults.

 Interested in helping?
 Want information about joining an active program?
 Would you like assistance with starting a program in your area?
-Please contact Debbie Rich, 520-258-5063 or email@example.com.
+Please contact Blake Lawson, 520-790-7573 ext.
+5062 or email@example.com.

 Some of the Neighbors Care Programs in and around Tucson (Neighbors Care Programs have limited boundaries of service, and many do not have websites):

-- 29th Street Community Assistance Network – Serving older adults (55+) and adults with disabilities living within the boundaries of 22nd Street and Golf Links and Country Club and Craycroft.
+- 29th Street Community Assistance Network – Serving older adults (55+) and adults with disabilities living within the boundaries of 22nd Street and Golf Links Road, and Country Club Road and Craycroft Road.

 - Carefree Village Helpers – Providing support to older adults residing in Carefree Village Mobile Home Community and Mobile Home Park.
 4100 N. Romero Road, 85705.

-- Casitas Cares – Providing support to residents of Casitas de Castilian, 120 condominium community near Oracle Road and Roller Coaster Road.
+- Casitas Cares (on hiatus as of April 2021) – Providing support to residents of Casitas de Castilian, 120 condominium community near Oracle Road and Roller Coaster Road.

 - Civano Living & Aging in Community – Serving older adults residing in Civano.